A credit card with a cool metal design or standout neon hue can be a great conversation starter or even status symbol among cardholders.

 The American Express Gold Card isn’t just gilded in appearance — its benefits meet the gold standard as well.

-As a Gold cardmember, you’ll earn rewards on restaurant, supermarket and travel spending, plus credits for airline incidentals and select food purchases.
-What’s more, the card’s 35,000 Membership Rewards points (after spending $4,000 within the first three months) is a significant welcome bonus.
+As a Gold cardmember, you’ll earn rewards on restaurant, U.S. supermarkets and travel spending, plus credits for select food purchases.
+What’s more, the card’s 60,000 Membership Rewards points (after spending $4,000 within the first six months) is a significant welcome bonus.

 You will pay a price for the Gold, as its annual fee equals $250.
 But heavy restaurant spenders or home chefs — especially those who like to dish out while on vacation — can easily make up the cost.